-- demonstrate their understanding of theories and strategic decision-making for educational administration and supervision in order to meet the learning needs of all students. - 2. act in an ethical, fair, and trustworthy manner in their interactions with all members of the school community. - 3. meet the requirements for certification and become eligible for employment as a principal or supervisor in the State of New Jersey.
+- demonstrate their understanding of theories and strategic decision-making for educational administration and supervision in order to meet the learning needs of all students. - act in an ethical, fair, and trustworthy manner in their interactions with all members of the school community. - 3. meet the requirements for certification and become eligible for employment as a principal or supervisor in the State of New Jersey.

-- Students who enter the program as of September 2008 will be required to register for ED 680 Internship in Educational Administration in the semester they take ED 686/687 Problem-based Inquiry in Educational Administration I & II. - Undergraduate degree with a GPA of 3.0, or an earned master's degree with GPA of 3.0 - Official undergraduate/graduate transcripts - Minimum of three years successful teaching experience or its equivalent in New Jersey schools under a standard teaching or an appropriate certificate. - Copy of New Jersey teaching or school certification - Two professional references - · Personal interview with the Program Coordinator - Writing sample: In lieu of the statement of objectives on the application, explain in a typed essay of at least 750 words why you wish to be a school principal; the leadership experiences you have had; and what specific leadership traits you believe you possess that would support your potential success as a principal.
+- All students will be required to register for ED 680 Internship in Educational Administration in the semester they take ED 686/687 Problem-based Inquiry in Educational Administration I & II. - Undergraduate degree with a GPA of 3.0, or an earned master's degree with GPA of 3.0 - Official undergraduate/graduate transcripts - Minimum of three years successful teaching experience or its equivalent in New Jersey schools under a standard teaching or an appropriate certificate. - Copy of New Jersey teaching or school certification - One professional reference - Personal interview with the Program Coordinator